yingweiwo

 Pharmacodynamics

-Dyphylline, a xanthine derivative, is a bronchodilator used for relief of acute bronchial asthma and for reversible bronchospasm associated with chronic bronchitis and emphysema.
-Dyphylline is a xanthine derivative with pharmacologic actions similar to theophylline and other members of this class of drugs.
-Its primary action is that of bronchodilation, but it also exhibits peripheral vasodilatory and other smooth muscle relaxant activity to a lesser degree.
+Dyphylline is a xanthine derivative and a bronchodilator used to relieve acute bronchial asthma and reversible bronchospasm associated with chronic bronchitis and emphysema.
+Dyphylline is a xanthine derivative with pharmacological effects similar to theophylline and other members of this class.
+Its primary action is bronchodilation, but it also has a smaller degree of peripheral vasodilatory and other smooth muscle relaxant effects.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.